manojgudi/RIOT/examples/coreconf_simple/README.md

 2. The client needs data readings leaf where the readingIndex (SID=1015) has the value 2, so it creates an array *[1013, 2]* where 2 is the **sid key**.

-The RIOT application can be build and emulated natively using the commands:
+The RIOT application can be built and emulated natively using the commands:
 ```sh
 $ cd $RIOT_WORKING_DIR/examples/coreconf_simple/
 $ CORECONF_SIMPLE_WORKING_DIR=`pwd`